Campus of the Massachusetts Institute of Technology: Rogers Building (1937)

 The spacious lobby (called Lobby 7 after its building number) is an impressive vestibule topped by a small dome that rejects the neoclassical tradition of reducing scale between the interior and exterior, with the result that the "inner space remains at the less intimate urban scale."
 The glass oculus at the top was blacked out during World War II but was restored during a renovation in 2000.
 The School of Architecture and Planning is housed around the dome and the lobby court.

 Wartime and post-war buildings (1940–1960)

 Alumni Pool (1940)

-The Alumni Pool (Building 57) was designed by Lawrence B. Anderson (M.Arch 1930) and Herbert L. Beckwith (B.Arch 1926, M.Arch 1927).
+The Alumni Pool (Building 57) was designed by Lawrence B. Anderson (MArch 1930) and Herbert L. Beckwith (BArch 1926, MArch 1927).
 The building was one of the first significant examples of modernist, International Style design in the United States by a US trained architect.
 In 2000, during the building of the adjoining Stata Center, the building was restored and most of the elegant modernist detailing was replaced by clumsy updates.
 The sophisticated color palette of the interior floor and walls disappeared.
 Its walled-in garden to the south was removed altogether and replaced by a more open landscaping.
 Nonetheless, the building still retains much of its early modernist sensibility, unornamented surfaces and simple functional design.